eziothean-git/ATEC_VIS_E2E/README.md

 - **Sim2Sim in MuJoCo**: Validate the trained policy in MuJoCo to ensure it generalizes beyond the legged_gym.
 - **Sim2Real**: Deploy the policy to a physical robot to achieve motion control.

+## Branching policy

+All new experimental changes related to end-to-end reinforcement learning (E2E-RL) should be developed on the variant branch `variant/e2e-rl`.
+The `master` branch is reserved for the stable base framework.
+See `VARIANTS.md` for details about the variant branch and merging guidance.
+Do not open pull requests that directly merge experimental artifacts (large models, training logs, etc.) into `master` without explicit review and cleanup.

 ## 1. RL training